giorgk/Mantis/README.md

 # Mantis
-Mantis is a server application that simulates within seconds multicentury goundwater contaminant transport from diffuse pollution sources.
+Mantis is a server application that simulates within seconds multicentury groundwater contaminant transport from diffuse pollution sources.

 A detailed discussion about the concepts of Mantis and our Non Point Source Assessment Toolbox (NPSAT) can be found on the paper